Home Secretary sorry for derogatory MP jibe but denies slur aimed at Stockton

 “As was made clear yesterday, he would never criticise Stockton.
 He’s campaigned in Stockton and is clear that it is a great place.”

-Mr Cleverly had come under pressure to apologise over the alleged Stockton insult, including from a fellow senior Conservative.

-Tees Valley’s Tory mayor Lord Ben Houchen, who had called on Mr Cleverly to say sorry, welcomed the apology.
+Mr Cleverly had come under pressure to apologise over the alleged Stockton insult, including from fellow senior Conservative Tees Valley’s Tory mayor Lord Ben Houchen.

+Labour MP Mr Cunningham had alleged the comment was made about his constituency during Prime Minister’s Questions on Wednesday.

+Mr Cunningham on Thursday said he did not believe the Home Secretary.

 “Whatever was said, the speculation dragged Stockton’s name through the mud, which is unacceptable.

-“We’re all human & he’s a good guy who made a mistake,” he said in a post on X, formerly known as Twitter.
+“We’re all human & he’s a good guy who made a mistake,” the Tees Valley mayor said in a post on X, formerly Twitter.

-Rishi Sunak continues to have confidence in the Home Secretary, Number 10 said.

-Labour MP Mr Cunningham alleged the comment was made about his constituency during Prime Minister’s Questions on Wednesday.

 The issue was also raised in the Commons on Thursday, with Labour calling for an apology from Mr Cleverly.